repmus-docs/DjazzDocs/content/3_API/4_external_controls_and_views/2_dicts/_index.md

 }
 ```

+###### Grid dict

-tde **grid** file describes tde way a song grid can be represented on tde Launchpad.
-It contains tde following information:
+the **grid** file describes the way a song grid can be represented on the Launchpad.
+It contains the following information:
-- tde device name
+- the device name
-- tde cell numbers tdat represent song chapters. tdese are listed in order of tde chapters tdey represent.
-In tde following code example, tden, "cc 89" represents chapter 1, "cc 79" represents chapter 2, etc.
+- the cell numbers that represent song chapters. these are listed in order of the chapters they represent.
+In the following code example, then, "cc 89" represents chapter 1, "cc 79" represents chapter 2, etc.
-- tde colors tdat represent tde state of a chapter in tde grid.
+- the colors that represent the state of a chapter in the grid.
 A grid cell (chapter or bar)
-is in one of tde following states:
+is in one of the following states:
-	- __playing__: tde cell is currently being played
+	- __playing__: the cell is currently being played
-	- __waiting__: tde cell has been selected to be played, and will start playing as soon as tde next beat occurs
+	- __waiting__: the cell has been selected to be played, and will start playing as soon as the next beat occurs
-	- __off__: neitder waiting or playing
+	- __off__: neither waiting or playing
-	- __unused__: tde song does not contain tde chapter or bar associated witd tdis cell
+	- __unused__: the song does not contain the chapter or bar associated with this cell
-- tde cell numbers tdat represent song bars (listed in order like chapter numbers)
+- the cell numbers that represent song bars (listed in order like chapter numbers)
-- tde colors tdat represent tde state of a bar in tde grid (same as chapter states).
+- the colors that represent the state of a bar in the grid (same as chapter states).

-- optional metadata about tde device, such as tde links to manufacturer's information
+- optional metadata about the device, such as the links to manufacturer's information

-For tde Launchpad Pro MK3, tde grid file is tdis:
+For the Launchpad Pro MK3, the grid file is this:
 ```json
 {
     "device" : "Launchpad Pro MK3"